twitchard/blog/posts/2023-01-18-unicycles.markdown

 ## The critical resource

 The software world is obsessed with *developer time*.
 I had a college professor who used to say "computers are cheap, but *developer time* is expensive".
-The developer productivity team at the large tech company I work for often quantifies their wins in terms of *developer time* saved.
+The developer productivity team at the large tech company I work for often quantifies their wins in terms of *developer time* saved[^4].
 When my team estimates tasks, we do in terms of *developer time*.
 When Hacker News discusses the merits of one software tool vs. another, the implicit criterion is often one of *efficiency*.
 Which tool will allow you to write better software quicker, per unit of *developer time* spent using the tool?

 But I'd like to challenge this.
-I say the the critical resource is not *developer time*, it's *developer energy*.
+I say the critical resource is not *developer time*, it's *developer energy*.
 The "10x developer" may or may not be a myth, but it is no myth that I personally am 10x more productive on days when I am energized than on days when I am exhausted, distracted, and frustrated.

 It's a rare day that I have the energy to spend all my time highly engaged with high-value work the whole day.
 I'll spend a typical morning getting organized, being on Slack, doing low-value administrivia, etc. Eventually, I'll have the energy built up (or get stressed out enough by the fact that I haven't accomplished anything valuable yet that day), and dive in to confront the challenging, high-value parts of whatever project I'm working on.
 Then after some time, my energy wanes, and I retreat back into lower-value administrivia again.
 So my productivity on a given day is less a function of how much *time* I have available, than how easy it is to muster up and preserve the *energy* to actually focus on the highest-value work and overcome the challenges there.
 I suspect something similar is probably true of your work habits, too.

 Energy is critical.
 Chronically low energy leads to burnout, which is tragic for the individual.
 And it leads to churn, which is death for the team.
-Think in terms of energy.
-Not in terms of time.
+Energy > time.

 ## The linguistic game

 Energy is different for everybody.
 For me, using a super custom Vim and window manager is one source of energy, especially if the challenge of the day involves a lot of text editing.
 I also get a lot of energy out of pair programming, especially if it's with somebody less experienced than me whom I can feel like I am helping learn.
 I also can get energy if I like the programming language that I'm using.

-There was a tweet that made the rounds awhile back
+There was[^6] a tweet that made the rounds awhile back

 <div style="text-align:center"><img alt="Becoming more and more aware that languages in the ML tradition (Haskell, Rust, OCaml, etc) are about a certain kind of linguistic game that the developers have fun playing, and not because it makes any software arrive quicker, behave righter, perform better, or last longer - Chris Done, September 2022]" src="../images/done-tweet.png" style="width:500px;"/></div>